steve9000gi/ssm/Development.md

 We will discuss each topic in turn.

+## Quick Start

+Prerequisites (see following sections for more details):

+1. Install Leiningen.
+2. Install the `lein simpleton` plugin in your Leiningen profile.
+3. Install the `watchify` npm package (globally).
+4. Install PostgreSQL and initialize a database at `backend/db`.
+5. Create the schema in the database, and point `backend/project.clj` at it.
+6. bash, the Bourne-again shell

+Then, you can just run `launch.js`.

 ## Isolation of persistent changes

 As a developer, you need to be confident that your development work will not